Night sky highlights for July 2025

 See also

-A total lunar eclipse and partial solar eclipse put on a show for millions of us around the world.
-Let’s take a look at what you can see in the night sky for March of 2025.
+A major meteor shower peaks and we explore the ghostly remnants of a dead star.
+Let’s take a look at what you can see in the night sky for July of 2025.

 Timestamps: